Skip to main content

 Under Regulation 9(1) of the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER), lifting equipment must be thoroughly examined ‘by a competent person’ at specified intervals.

-While the regulation uses the phrase ‘thorough examination’ without fully defining the mechanical criteria, the Health and Safety Executive’s Approved Code of Practice (ACOP L113) provides the technical detail.
+While the regulation uses the phrase ‘thorough examination’ without fully defining the mechanical criteria, the Health and Safety Executive’s Approved Code of Practice (ACOP L113, Safe use of lifting equipment) provides the technical detail.
 It specifies that this is an examination of all parts of the equipment and accessories liable to cause danger or injury to anyone in proximity.

 It is not a performance test, and it is firmly not the same as routine maintenance.